 If I had to choose one of the above, it would always be service.
 Why?
 You could be the best technical and artistic photographer or illustrator in the world, but if you were rude, bad with deadlines, or were unresponsive to your client, they would most likely find an adequate substitute to replace you on the next shoot.

 Of course, there may be the odd occasion when a less experienced photographer shoots so poorly that a client has to have another photographer reshoot the job.
 My post assumes that you are professional and proficient enough with your skills.

 Let’s define “service” for the sake of this post.
-To me, service is the chain of events that lead up to a client’s overall impression of you.
+To me, service is the chain of events leading to a client’s overall impression of you.
 And like marketing, service is an ongoing effort.

 Ever wonder why some of your illustrator or photographer colleagues, who may not be as accomplished an artist as you, are always getting more jobs?
-Most likely it’s because they’re providing better service, and possibly marketing themselves better – but that’s another discussion.
+It’s most likely because they’re providing better service and possibly marketing themselves better – but that’s another discussion.

 This is in no way a comprehensive list, but if followed, it should give you an edge over your less-refined competitors.